 The process server finds the police officer, hands him that subpoena, and that requires the police officer to be there.
 During that ALR hearing, if the police officer does not show up, then you get to keep your license to drive.
 If we lose the hearing, if the police officer shows that there was probable cause to believe that you were intoxicated, then you will lose your license.
 Your license will be suspended for 90 days if you consented to the breath or blood test, and for 180 days if you did not consent.
 Once your license is suspended, what we can do is we can get an occupational license for you.
 Essentially, it’s filing a lawsuit.
 We’ll file a lawsuit on your behalf in Bexar County, and we’ll ask that you’d be allowed to drive for work and for household purposes.

-The downside to getting the occupational license, and the reason why we don’t want to just agree to the license suspension is that in Texas, you are required to get an interlock device installed in your car.
+The downside to getting the occupational license, and the reason why we don’t want to just agree to the license suspension is that in Texas, you are required to get an interlock device installed in your car if your license is suspended because of a DWI allegation.
 An interlock device is a device that tests your breath, and you are required to get that in your car to breathe into that thing so that you can drive as a condition of your occupational license.
 They can also restrict the places that you go.
 You might not be able to drive out of state, for instance.
 You may not be able to go out of the county that issues the license.
 When we are requesting your occupational license, we try to make that license as broad as possible.
 The whole goal of this phase of the representation is to keep your rights as intact as possible, so that you can still drive to work, you can still drive for work and you can still drive for your household.
 We can limit the consequences of those as much as possible.

 Should I request my own ALR Hearing?